A helping hand to be smoke-free

 Some people may struggle with withdrawal symptoms, especially during the first week.
 These can include difficulty sleeping, headaches, temporary cough, anxiety, restlessness and irritability.

 Nicotine replacement therapy helps to replace some of the nicotine you would normally get from a cigarette, which helps to relieve some of these symptoms.
-The CURE project can help make sure you are on the right dose for as long as needed to relieve those symptoms.
+The Treating Tobacco Dependency Team can help make sure you are on the right dose for as long as needed to relieve those symptoms.

 Breaking the Addiction to Nicotine